 How to Be a Financially Empowered Woman

-Women are often at a disadvantage financially because they don’t have the confidence when it comes to dealing with their money.
+Women are often at a disadvantage financially, because they don’t have confidence when it comes to dealing with their money.

-Are you feeling a little wobbly when it comes to dealing with your finances?
+- Feeling a little wobbly when it comes to dealing with your finances

-Does it make you feel anxious and overwhelmed when you need to make choices regarding your spending?
+- Feeling anxious and overwhelmed when you need to make choices regarding your spending

-Do you know you need to address your finances but feel panicked and a little bit sick thinking about it?
+- You know you need to address your finances but feel panicked and a little bit sick thinking about it

 I have taken some massive steps to address my financial skills because, as a single mother, I feel it’s so very important to be able to take care of myself and my child.
 I did this by taking 6 years to study accounting, business, financial planning and finance, but you honestly don’t need to do what I have in order to thrive financially.